Thomasorus/Kaku/README.md

 This repositoty contains a parser for Kaku.

+## Branches

+The parser exists in two branches:

+- the `master` branch is the classic parser as explained below
+- the `responsive-lazy-images` is a modified version with more advanced image management, but severely opiniated so it can work with [Ronbun](https://github.com/Thomasorus/Ronbun)

+If you are new to Kaku, use the master branch!

 ## Syntax

 Kaku uses some syntax from Markdown for basic text transformation.
 However it uses an array like declaration with special characters for things like quotes, links and images.